 If crowds are not your thing, avoid July and August.
 Undeniably, May and early June, late September and October are much more pleasant in terms of numbers.
 And there’s the added bonus of a more temperate climate.

 Local authorities have worked hard in recent years to extend the season, both with additional flights and more events.
 And well they might – the city in winter is gorgeous.
 Although, at this time, most tourist businesses are taking a break.
 Restaurant tables, chairs

 Another top tip to see Dubrovnik at its finest

 Compared to the rest of Croatia, Dubrovnik is a LONG way south.
 And, if you’re driving from anywhere else in the country in 2021, you’ll still have to go through another country.
-Because Bosnia and Hercegovina has a thin slice of the Adriatic coast.
-Actually, they got it as part of the 1995 Dayton Agreement.
-It ensured Bosnia and Hercegovina has access to the sea.
+Because Bosnia and Herzegovina has a thin slice of the Adriatic coast near the town of Neum.

 However, the Peljesac Bridge project is nearing completion.
 It’s a Chinese-built bridge that will circumvent Bosnia’s strip of sea.
 No more time-consuming border crossing!
 Follow the bridge’s